-At Gettysburg College, the study of Classics opens a gateway to the ancient world and equips students with timeless skills for today’s complex global society.
-The Classics curriculum explores the languages, literature, history, philosophy, and material culture of ancient Greece and Rome.
+At Gettysburg College, Ancient Greek & Roman Studies opens a gateway to the ancient world and equips students with timeless skills for today’s complex global society.
+The curriculum explores the languages, literature, history, philosophy, and material culture of ancient Greece and Rome.
 Whether you are delving into Homeric epics, decoding ancient inscriptions, or analyzing Roman political rhetoric, the program offers a rich and multidisciplinary foundation that fosters critical thinking, analytical precision, and cultural awareness.

-The new Classical Studies Major is open to students starting with those in the graduating class of 2021 (current juniors).
+The new Ancient Greek & Roman Studies Major is open to students starting with those in the graduating class of 2021 (current juniors).

-Because Classical Studies is multidisciplinary, the major includes a number of courses cross listed with History, Anthropology, WGS, Art History, and Philosophy in addition to Latin and Greek language courses and Latin and Greek Literature and culture courses.
+Because Ancient Greek & Roman Studies is multidisciplinary, the major includes a number of courses cross listed with History, Anthropology, WGS, Art History, and Philosophy in addition to Latin and Greek language courses and Latin and Greek Literature and culture courses.

-The major allows students to complete the Classical Studies major with or without Latin or Greek study.
+Students to complete the major with or without Latin or Greek study.
 Students who learn Latin or ancient Greek can include in the major Latin 102 and Greek 102 and any Latin (LAT) or Greek (GRK) literature courses focused on reading Classical authors in their original languages, or add a Latin or Greek minor to their program (with approval from the department).
-Students who choose language study other than Latin or Greek can also major in Classical Studies.
+Students who choose language study other than Latin or Greek can also major in Ancient Greek & Roman Studies.

 Requirements: